In this article:

-Tips on using competitions
+Tips on using Competitions

 When inserting a Competition into the Google Slides presentation, it will insert the Competition with a welcome slide and a slide for each phase of every question (Question, Answer options, Responses, and Leaderboard).
-For example, if you have a four-question Competition, the app will insert 17 slides: Four for each question and one title slide.
+For example, if you have a four-question Competition, the extension app will insert 17 slides: Four for each question and one title slide.

 Helpful tip: While the Presenter can drag and drop Competition slides to rearrange the questions, it is recommended the Presenter rearrange them through the web before inserting them into the presentation.
-If the Presenter must adjust the order in their presentation (e.g. lack the time to adjust them on the web and reinsert the competition), be sure to keep all the phases for each question together and in the same order or things might get really confusing.
+If the Presenter must adjust the order in their presentation (e.g. lack the time to adjust them on the web and reinsert the Competition), be sure to keep all the phases for each question together and in the same order or things might get really confusing.

-Tips on using surveys
+Tips on using Surveys

 The placeholder slide for a Survey looks a little different.
 It still has blue marks in the corners but the slide itself contains only the Survey title and instructions to respond.
 Otherwise, it’s blank.